AstridArana23/Data_Analyst_Portfolio/Machine_Learning/Movie Sentiment Analysis/README.md

 ## Overview
-This project uses LSTM to classify IMDB movie reviews by their sentiment.
+This project uses a LSTM (Long Short‑Term Memory network) to classify IMDB movie reviews by their sentiment.
 It combines Python and Tableau for visualization.

 ## Objectives
 - Predict whether a movie review is positive or negative